Polycystin cation channel family: Human polycystin

 Human polycystin 1 is a huge protein of 4303 amino acyl residues (aas).
 Its repeated leucine-rich (LRR) segment is found in many proteins.
-According to the SwissProt description, polycystin 1 contains 16 polycystic kidney disease (PKD) domains, one LDL-receptor class A domain, one C-type lectin family domain, and 16-18 putative TMSs in positions between residues 2200 and 4100.
+According to the UniProt description, polycystin 1 contains 16 polycystic kidney disease (PKD) domains, one LDL-receptor class A domain, one C-type lectin family domain, and 16-18 putative TMSs in positions between residues 2200 and 4100.
 However, atomic force microscopy imaging has revealed the domain structure of polycystin-1.
 It exhibits minimal sequence similarities, but similar domain organization and membrane topology with established cation channels such as the transient receptor potential (TRP) and voltage-gated ion channel (VIC) family proteins (TC# 1.A.4 and TC# 1.A.1, respectively).
 However, PSI-BLAST without iterations does not pick up these similarities.
 The PKD2L1-PKD1L3 complex perceives sour taste.
 Disruption of the PKD2-PKD1 complex, responsible for mechanosensation, leads to development of ADPKD (autosomal-dominant polycystic kidney disease).
 Besides modulating channel activity and related signaling events, the CRDs (C-terminal regulatory domains) of PKD2 and PKD2L1 play a central role in channel oligomerization.
 These proteins appear to form trimers.